Bioconductor/GoogleGenomics/README.rst

 Getting started
 ---------------

-* First you'll need to setup an `R environment <http://www.r-project.org/>`_.

-* Then you'll need valid credentials.
+* You'll need valid credentials.
 Follow the `sign up instructions <https://cloud.google.com/genomics/install-genomics-tools#authenticate>`_.
   Download the JSON file for the native app or the service account, or note down the ``Client ID`` and ``Client secret`` values for the native app.
 If